iwascoding/cocoahub/ReadMe.md

 So the documentation at [CHCGI](https://github.com/iwascoding/CHCGI) for more details.
 There is also a sample CGI implementation available [here](https://github.com/iwascoding/cocoahubSampleCGI).

-# How dispatching HTTP Request works
+# How dispatching HTTP requests works

 Right now the dispatch logic is quite simple: The name of the first path component of the requested URL has to match the name of an installed CGI.